 participate in the CSA.
 The yahoo chat

 group is one place that share exchanges take place.
-Those who can afford it, might consider giving it away.
-One member gave the share to an employee;

 I thought CSAs were for